A principle of any expedition where physical work (paddling, cycling, etc.) is at the forefront of the daily routine:

 Surely you can also buy some meat (elk, bear, beaver, seal...) or even smoked salmon on the way from the locals.

 My provisioning list, which varies greatly from trip to trip !

-There are clear differences in the composition between a winter and a summer tour !
+There are clear differences in the composition of a winter and a summer tour!

-In winter, the fat content of the food should be much higher because of the much higher calorie consumption!
+In winter, the fat content of the food should be much higher due to the much higher calorie consumption!